PyConPL/Book/2016/presentations/Python_for_Networking_Devices/text.md

 wrapper around paramiko and provides easy SSH access for plenty of networking equipment.
-On the Netconf front, or to be more specific, access which supports transactions on the device, a project called [napalm](https://github.com/napalm-automation/napalm) has been started, which unifies a set of vendor libraries into a single set of methdos.
+On the Netconf front, or to be more specific, access which supports transactions on the device, a project called [napalm](https://github.com/napalm-automation/napalm) has been started, which unifies a set of vendor libraries into a single set of methods.

 Of course there are also standardization efforts, like open config or Netconf, which aim to improve upon this situation.
 But as far as standards go, interworkings between different vendors have been proven to take a lot of time